estrategasdigitales/nazonokusa/jx/docs/overview.md

     with different APIs and capabilities. `SimpleXML` objects can be conveniently parsed out of XML strings, and can be converted to JSON via `encode_json()`.
 They cannot be meaningfully altered or edited, however.
+    Luckily, they can be imported into `DOMDocument` objects.

+ * `DOMDocument`
-    Luckily, they can be imported into `DOMDocument` objects. `DOMDocument` objects are nominally editable, albeit at a very low level that requires notable care and considerable effort.
+    objects are nominally editable, albeit at a very low level that requires notable care and considerable effort.
+JX provide a `DOMDoc` class that simplifies `DOMDocument` usage and enhances it with additional editing functions.

  *  XML contains the XPath query language for easily accessing components of a document.
 Reasonably good support is bundled with both of PHP's major XML